jpswade/jpswade.github.io/_posts/2014-07-23-remote-desktop-connection-logon-to-black-screen.md

 ---
 This is a problem that has plagued me for a while now, and only two things seem to fix it.

-The issue is that when using a Windows 7 RDP client (mstsc) to connect into another Windows 7 system, you sometimes find you&#8217;re left with nothing but a black screen.
+The issue is that when using a Windows 7 RDP client (mstsc) to connect into another Windows 7 system, you sometimes find you're left with nothing but a black screen.

-From this black screen you can&#8217;t do anything.
-The cursor seems to respond, but you can&#8217;t seem to bring up anything useful, nothing works.
+From this black screen you can't do anything.
+The cursor seems to respond, but you can't seem to bring up anything useful, nothing works.

-So what&#8217;s the solution?
+So what's the solution?

 <!--more-->